parabirb/SimpleLRS/README.md

 # SimpleLRS
 A simple, public domain JavaScript implementation of [an efficient linkable ring signature algorithm](https://bitcointalk.org/index.php?topic=972541.msg10619684#msg10619684) (specifically, a variation of LSAG) using [noble](https://github.com/paulmillr/noble-curves)'s implementation of Ristretto255.
-For a more readable description of the ring signature algorithm, See Section 2.1 of [this preprint](https://eprint.iacr.org/2015/1098.pdf) in the IACR archive.
+For a more readable description of the ring signature algorithm, see Section 2.1 of [this preprint](https://eprint.iacr.org/2015/1098.pdf) in the IACR archive.

 **NOTE: Do NOT use this in critical applications.
 This library has NOT been audited, and implements an algorithm literally described in a Bitcoin forum.
 Consider this a toy library.**